keenanpayne/keenanpayne.com/posts/why-i-am-voting-for-kamala-harris-2024-election.md

 ### Kamala Harris has a history of fighting for Americans

 As Attorney General of California, Kamala Harris took on big banks after the fallout from the Great Recession and subprime mortgage crisis.
 Kamala Harris played a crucial role in reaching a [$25 billion agreement as part of the 2012 National Mortgage Settlement](https://www.justice.gov/opa/pr/federal-government-and-state-attorneys-general-reach-25-billion-agreement-five-largest) in which the five largest mortgage services (Ally/GMAC, Bank of America, Citi, JPMorgan Chase, and Wells Fargo) were ordered to provide homeowner relief after being found of abusing mortgage loan servicing and foreclosures.
-Furthermore, [Kamala secured $18 billion specifically for California homeowners](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-secures-18-billion-california-commitment) who were hit by the crisis.
-Kamala Harris also pushed for the [California Homeowner Bill of Rights in 2012](https://oag.ca.gov/hbor), which is considered one of the nation's strongest foreclosure protection laws.
+Furthermore, [Kamala secured $18 billion specifically for California homeowners](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-secures-18-billion-california-commitment) who were hit by the crisis, and pushed for the [California Homeowner Bill of Rights in 2012](https://oag.ca.gov/hbor), which is considered one of the nation's strongest foreclosure protection laws.

 In 2016, [Kamala Harris obtained a $1.1 billion judgment against predatory for-profit schools](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-obtains-11-billion-judgment-against-predatory) to help provide relief for individuals who were taken advantage of by these businesses.
 This same year, [Kamala Harris joined 12 other State Attorneys General in filing an antitrust lawsuit to block the merger of insurance companies Anthem and Cigna](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-joins-us-and-12-other-state-attorneys-general) and also saw [Kamala Harris taking on BP](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-announces-14-million-settlement-bp-underground) for endangering the environment, water supply, and health of Californians, resulting in a $14 million settlement.

 In 2011, [Kamala Harris helped orchestrate a statewide seizure of 1,209 illegal firearms](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-announces-seizure-1200-guns-mentally-unstable).

-During Kamala Harris's time as Attorney General of California, she [prosecuted drug traffickers](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-announces-51-arrests-multi-state-drug), [seized illegal drugs](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-announces-arrests-and-seizure-meth-valued-2), [seized more illegal drugs](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-announces-major-500lb-meth-bust-linked-mexican), and [seized more illegal drugs](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-announces-dismantling-international).
+During Kamala Harris's time as Attorney General of California, she [prosecuted drug traffickers](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-announces-51-arrests-multi-state-drug), [seized illegal drugs](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-announces-arrests-and-seizure-meth-valued-2), [seized more illegal drugs](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-announces-major-500lb-meth-bust-linked-mexican), and [seized even more illegal drugs](https://oag.ca.gov/news/press-releases/attorney-general-kamala-d-harris-announces-dismantling-international).

-### Kamala Harris chose Tim Walz as vice presidential candidate
+### Kamala Harris chose Tim Walz as her vice presidential candidate

 Kamala Harris's aptitude and *potential* political direction are clearly illustrated by her choice of Tim Walz as a vice presidential running mate.
-Nothing was stopping her from choosing a neoliberal Democratic normie, short of public pressure.
+Nothing was stopping her from choosing a neoliberal Democratic normie, which would have been the easy "establishment" choice.
+Instead, she chose Tim Walz, who has a proven track record of fighting for the American people.

 [What makes Tim Walz so great?](https://mn.gov/governor/accomplishments/accomplishments.jsp) Here are some highlights from his time as governor: